County money for soccer stadium could fall through unless Charlotte also contributes

-The decision is a harder bargaining position for the county, and it represents another roadblock for Marcus Smith’s quest to bring a Major League Soccer expansion team to Charlotte.
+The decision is a harder bargaining position for the county, and it represents another roadblock for Speedway Motorsports CEO Marcus Smith’s quest to bring a Major League Soccer expansion team to Charlotte.

 County Manager Dena Diorio’s proposed capital budget included $71.25 million for the stadium next year, and then another $43.5 million for fiscal year 2020.
 After that, the county would begin collecting lease payments of $4.26 million a year from the potential soccer team.
-The total cost of the stadium has been estimated to be $175 million.
+The total cost of the stadium, which would be built on the site of Memorial Stadium near uptown, has been estimated to be $175 million.

 Earlier this year, Charlotte City Council had decided not to consider spending $43.75 million to help fund the stadium.
 When county commissioners tentatively approved the county’s funding plan in January in a 5-3 vote, some grumbled that the city also needed to be involved.
 Even without the city’s commitment, the project moved forward.